andry-tino/t-jesonmor/house-extend.md

     return { "i": i, "j": j };
 }
 ```

+Here as well not much of a rocket science: we return an object which has 2 properties: `i` for the row and `j` for the column.

 ## Retrieving the color of the horse
 We also have function `getHorseColor` to write.
 This can be defined just after `_isSet`: